ksassnowski/venture-docs/docs/testing/testing-workflow-definitions.md

 }
 ```

-Again, this is something that you probably want to test to validate that the jobs get scheduled with the correct delay.
+In this example, you might want to test that `ReleaseOnTransistorFM` and `ReleaseOnApplePocasts` get scheduled with the correct delay.
 It gets even more complicated if you combine these two features.

 ```php
 public function definition(): WorkflowDefinition